FLO-2DKaren/FLO-2D-Tutorial-Source/source/Coastal-Flooding/Comparison of Results.rst

 .. image:: ../img/Coastal/haz006.png

-2. Choose the '100 Yrs Subd 1 RAIN SS' scenario as the FLO-2D Export Folder since this scenario is considered the most critical.
+2. Choose the '100 Yrs Subd 1 baseline' scenario as the FLO-2D Export Folder since this scenario considers all flood drivers.
    Navigate to the Hazard Maps tab and check all maps under the US Bureau of Reclamation.

 .. image:: ../img/Coastal/haz007.png